 The Automotive industry is widely viewed as being the industry in which the greatest volume of advanced composite materials will be used in the future to produce light vehicles.
 However, due to the trade-off between light vehicles and safety standards, new directions need to be adopted to overcome safety issues.

 Several attempts have been made to strengthen the vehicle’s structure to enhance its crashworthiness, however, safety issues remain the main obstacle to producing lighter and greener cars.
 Therefore, in this project, a novel graphene-based polymer material will be investigated, modelled, and designed to enhance both vehicle and occupant safety; yet remain very light.
 This material will provide benefits such as improved strength, dimensional stability, and superior durability.

 A pioneering research project to develop lighter, stronger, more energy-efficient, and safe vehicles using ‘wonder material’ Graphene, is being led by the University of Sunderland and could potentially revolutionise the global automotive industry.
 The University of Sunderland, working with a consortium of five research partners from Italy Spain and Germany, was one of those selected as a partner for their iGCAuto proposal.

-Professor Ahmed Elmarakbi, a Professor of Automotive Engineering at Sunderland’s Department of Computing, Engineering and Technology, initiated the idea and wrote the Graphene Flagship proposal and will drive the project forward over the next 18 months.
+Professor Ahmed Elmarakbi, a previous Professor of Automotive Engineering at the University of Sunderland initiated the idea and wrote the Graphene Flagship proposal and will drive the project forward.